 I am white.
 My husband is brown, an immigrant from India.
 He wears a turban as part of his religion, Sikhism.
 We’ve been together for 17 years, married for 12.
 For 15 of those years, since 9/11, I’ve been afraid for him.
 For the last three days since 11/9, and really over the course of the Trump campaign, my fear has increased exponentially.

-My children, especially my younger one, “pass” for white.
+My children, especially my younger one, are likely perceived as white by most people.
 I am acutely aware of how this privileges them compared to other mixed-race children.
 My fears for them come from my nightmare-daydreams about having to tell them something unthinkable has happened to their father.
 I tell myself the odds of a car accident are higher.

 The irony is, he is much less afraid in the face of this election outcome than I am.
 But then, I’ve always been more afraid for him than he is for himself.
 Partly it’s because he is a calm, steady, optimistic person by nature.
 Partly it is his faith in God.
 Sadly, it’s also partly that he is desensitized, having dealt with bigotry throughout his life—even in India, where Sikhs have been targeted in the past.